TasengMancheykhun/computer_architecture_notes/README.md

   * A communication link (set of wires) used inside a computer to send data, addresses, control signals, and power to various hardware components of the computer.
   * Main bus types:
     * Address bus: (Unidirectional) Only CPU can send to RAM, Used for specifying memory address for reading or writing of data.
-    * Data bus: (Bidirectional) Specifies data to be written or contains data that was read
+    * Data bus: (Bidirectional) contains data to be written or data to be read
-    * Control bus: (Bidirectional) Used for passing controlled signals
+    * Control bus: (Bidirectional) Species the operations, like read operation or write operation

  * Address bus + Data bus + Control bus = System bus